mihailfox/proxmox-openapi/docs/automation.md

 5. **Documentation updates**
    - Update `docs/releases.md` and `docs/packages.md` with any noteworthy changes.
    - Ensure the changelog entry captures schema diffs or CLI behaviour updates since the last release.

+## Notes
+> The automation pipeline emits `var/automation-summary.json` when `--report` is provided.
+Use `npm run automation:summary` to format a human‑readable summary.